ricardoper/slim3-skeleton/README.md

 You can add as many services as you want in a clean way (```/app/Services```).

-After add your service, you can enable or disable it in ```config/service.php``` configuration file.
+After add your service, you can enable or disable it in ```config/services.php``` configuration file.

-Enjoy the simplicity :oP

 ## Configurations